State of Swift 2026

 When: Q2-Q3 2026 (alongside Swift 6.3 or 6.4)

 Context: The Android Workgroup's vision guides development toward official SDK stable release, debugging enhancements (full LLDB support), IDE integration (Android Studio and VS Code extensions), and package compatibility (major Swift packages working on Android).
-Tools like Skip demonstrate viability of hybrid architectures: compiled Swift for business logic with platform-specific UI (SwiftUI for iOS, Jetpack Compose for Android).
+Tools like Skip show viability of hybrid architectures: compiled Swift for business logic with platform-specific UI (SwiftUI for iOS, Jetpack Compose for Android).

 3. Swift 7 and Breaking Changes